paulisdataviz/portfolio/content/authors/admin/_index.md

 I'm a Techie and lifelong learner.
 When I'm not working or enjoying time with my family, I like to spend time improving my skills and learning new tools or techniques.

-I graduated as an Electronics' Engineer and have a M.S. in Telecommunications System Management.
-After spending several years working in Tech within the Telecom Industry, I discovered Data Analytics and became very passionate about Data Visualization and Data Wrangling.
+I graduated as an Electronics' Engineer, I have a second B.S in Information Technology and hold a M.S. in Telecommunications System Management.

+After spending several years working in Tech within the Telecom Industry mostly within the areas of Technical Support, Network Engineering and Operations, I discovered Data Analytics and became very passionate about Data Visualization and Data Wrangling.

+My favorite tools are Tableau and R.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume2.pdf" "newtab" >}}resume{{< /staticref >}}.